bogdan-veliscu/django-book/memory-bank/progress.md

 4. Implement streaming responses for large datasets
 5. Replace property methods with annotated fields
 6. Configure Redis as the session backend
+7. Continue monitoring for any remaining middleware or async-related issues